Cherrytree56567/AstralOS/Readme.md

 ## Testing
 If you would like to test the OS.
 Get the newest release and setup VirtualBox with `Other Linux x64`
 <br>
 Unfortunatly, because of Higher Half Mapping, the kernel has gotten a bit slow.
-It will take a while to initialize.
+It will take a while to initialize.<br>
+The kernel needs at least 512 MB of RAM.
+It is tested on 1 Core on VBox.

 ## Features
  - Paging